Kanti Khadka

 Sagarmatha National Park Entry Permit: NRs 3000 or $33 per person

-The Sagarmatha National Park Entry Permit can be purchased in Kathmandu at the Tourist Information Center or at Monjo while on the trek.
+The Sagarmatha National Park Entry Permit can be purchased in Kathmandu at the Tourist Information Center or Monjo while on the trek.

 Don’t forget to get a receipt.

-Longer Everest trekking routes in Nepal can take up to a month to complete while shorter trekking routes can be completed in a week.
+Longer Everest trekking routes in Nepal can take up to a month to complete, while shorter trekking routes can be completed in a week.
 Trekking in the mountains for a month is quite strenuous.
 But, to lessen your worries, Everest Base Camp trek is only two weeks long.
 This makes it moderately difficult in terms of the number of trekking days.

 While on the EBC trek, regular trekking is of around 5-6 hours a day.
 Breakfast will be served in a teahouse/ lodge in the morning and you set out for trekking and trek for around 3 hours before lunch.
 After lunch and taking some rest, the trek continues for around 3 hours before reaching the overnight stop.